SilverSword98/ResumeLens/README.md

-# ResumeLens — AI Resume & Job Match Analyzer
+# ResumeLens - AI Resume & Job Match Analyzer

 ## Overview
-ResumeLens is a developer-built, deterministic resume analysis tool.
+ResumeLens is a deterministic resume analysis tool.
 Unlike generic ATS scoring platforms that output black-box numerical scores based on arbitrary AI sentiment, ResumeLens uses an explainable evidence-based scoring model.
 It extracts the raw document text, runs structured schema extraction via Gemini 1.5 Flash, and calculates a final score locally based on the presence of structural requirements, quantifiable impact, and role alignment.

 This project was built to demonstrate practical skills in full-stack Next.js development, API integration, document processing, and structured NLP output.